Bree Sharp

 Bree Sharp (born December 17, 1975) is an American musician and actress.
 As of the 2010s, she is the lead vocalist of the electropop band Beautiful Small Machines.

+A native of Philadelphia, Sharp studied theatre at New York University before releasing her first album A Cheap and Evil Girl in 1999, which contained the cult single "David Duchovny."
+Her second album, More B.S. was released in 2002.
+Beginning in 2005, Sharp began recording music for anime and cartoons dubbed by 4Kids Entertainment.
+In 2009, she founded Beautiful Small Machines with long time collaborator Don DiLego.
+Beautiful Small Machines released the EP Robots in Love in 2009 and the album The DJ Stayed Home in 2014.

 Early life and education

 Sharp was born in Philadelphia, Pennsylvania, and learned to play guitar by 15.
 By 17, she had moved to New York City to study theater at New York University.
 While in college, Sharp began writing the songs that led to her 1998 record deal with Trauma Records.